 Clinical Trials Photo Aspect Ratio 1200 384

-Vor Bio is currently conducting a clinical trial in AML
+Vor Bio is currently conducting two clinical trials for AML and MDS

-Based on the strength of the data from our preclinical studies, trem-cel (formerly VOR33) has been granted Orphan Drug designation and Fast Track designation from the FDA and a Phase 1/2a clinical trial called VBP101 is now open and actively enrolling patients undergoing a transplant for AML with a high relapse risk.
-Vor Bio is working with clinical trial investigators at top transplant centers in the U.S. and Canada with close oversight from the U.S. Food & Drug Administration (FDA) and Health Canada, as well as an independent data safety monitoring committee.
+Vor Bio is working with clinical trial investigators at leading transplant and cancer centers in the U.S. and Canada with close oversight from the U.S. Food & Drug Administration (FDA) and Health Canada, as well as an independent data safety monitoring committee.
 Together, these groups provide rigorous supervision to ensure patient and donor safety.

 Joining a clinical trial